The Abilene Reflector-Chronicle

-The Abilene Reflector-Chronicle is a daily newspaper in Abilene, Kansas with a circulation of about 3,000.
+The Abilene Reflector-Chronicle is a daily newspaper in Abilene, Kansas, United States.
 The newspaper also maintains an online presence.

+History

 It is a union of the Abilene Daily Chronicle (founded 1933) and the Abilene Daily Reflector (founded 1888).

 In October 2012, Junction City, Kansas-based Montgomery Communications purchased the Reflector-Chronicle from Cleveland Newspapers of Birmingham, Alabama.

 In March 2016, the White Corporation, whose flagship publication is the Emporia Gazette, purchased the Montgomery papers, including the Reflector-Chronicle.